-Objective 5 has been updated to reflect that the Gender Action Plan for FY18 to FY21 has largely been developed and therefore, going forward, the Company should assess its progress against the Plan's objectives.
-This has resulted in the existing objective improved to read as follows:
+Objective 5 has been updated to reflect that the final Gender Action Plan, which is to be released in 2019, will be for the period FY20 to FY23.
+This has resulted in the existing objective being amended to read as follows:

-To progress the objectives of the Gender Action Plan for FY18 to FY21 (the Plan) and to annually assess the progress of the Plan's objectives.
+To progress the objectives of the Gender Action Plan for FY20 to FY23 (the Plan) and to annually assess the progress of the Plan's objectives.

-Accordingly, the Audit and Corporate Governance Committee adopted the following revised Gender Objectives with effect from 1 July 2018:
+Accordingly, the Audit and Corporate Governance Committee adopted the following revised Gender Objectives with effect from 1 July 2019:

-- 1. To require that at least one female candidate is presented on candidate short lists and at least one female from Senior Management is involved in the interview process for all Senior Management and Senior Executive positions within the group for which a recruitment process is undertaken. - 2.
-To maintain the level of female participation in leadership and development programs (which incorporate targeted mentoring/coaching elements) across the group at no less than 45% of all participants. - 3.
-To conduct an internal review on an annual basis of the remuneration for key roles within the group, with an external validation review to be undertaken every second year, to ascertain the existence of any gender pay gaps and to implement action plans to address any such gaps.
-(Modified Objective). - 4.
-To participate in local and national programs which promote gender equity and to implement relevant actions arising out of those programs.
-(Modified Objective). - 5.
-To progress the objectives of the Gender Action Plan for FY18 to FY21 (the Plan) and to annually assess the progress of the Plan's objectives.
-(Modified Objective).
+- To require that at least one female candidate is presented on candidate short lists and at least one female from Senior Management is involved in the interview process for all Senior Management and Senior Executive positions within the group for which a recruitment process is undertaken. - 2.
+To promote leadership opportunities for female employees by maintaining the level of female participation in leadership and development programs (which incorporate targeted mentoring/coaching elements) across the group at no less than 45% of all participants.
+(Modified Objective) - To conduct an internal review on an annual basis of the remuneration for key roles within the group, with an external validation review to be undertaken every second year, to ascertain the existence of any gender pay gaps and to implement action plans to address any such gaps. - 4.
+To participate in local and national programs which promote gender equity and to implement relevant actions arising out of those programs. - 5.
+To progress the objectives of the Gender Action Plan for FY20 to FY23 (the Plan) and to annually assess the progress of the Plan's objectives.
+(Modified Objective)

-A report on the progress against the revised objectives will be provided in the 2019 Corporate Governance Statement.
+A report on the progress against the revised objectives will be provided in the 2020 Corporate Governance Statement.

 A full copy of Crown's Diversity Policy is available at: www.crownresorts.com.au under the heading Corporate Governance - Policies.

-Crown is a "relevant employer" under the Workplace Gender Equality Act 2012 (Cth) and, in accordance with the requirements of the Act, Crown lodged its annual Public Report with the Workplace Gender Equality Agency for the 2017-2018 period which reports on the most recent "Gender Equality Indicators".
+Crown is a "relevant employer" under the Workplace Gender Equality Act 2012 (Cth) and, in accordance with the requirements of the Act, Crown lodged its annual Public Report with the Workplace Gender Equality Agency for the 2018-2019 period which reports on the most recent "Gender Equality Indicators".